Updated: November 7, 2022

 Hourly Rate = Employee Cost(X)

-BLENDED RATE VS RATE CARD
+BLENDED RATE VS RATE CARDS

-Sixty-eight percent of full-service marketing agencies in the United States use a blended rate in terms of calculating an hourly rate for an employee.
+Sixty-eight percent of full-service agencies in the United States use a blended rate in terms of calculating an hourly rate for an employee.
 They take their entire staff and figure out a rate that blends all salaries.
-The average blended rate for a full-service agency in today’s market is $150 an hour to $200 an hour in most markets.
+The average blended rate for a full-service marketing agency in today’s market is $150 an hour to $200 an hour in most markets.
 In the bigger markets, it runs closer to $250 an hour.

 OUTSIDE GOODS AND SERVICES

 Most firms will buy certain outside goods and hire services and mark them up anywhere from 5 to 30 percent depending on the service or good purchased.
 This is to cover the cost to source, hire and carry the paper (usually vendors of the agency are paid before the agency receives their client’s money and they take a risk that client will not pay their bill.)
 The markup helps offset the marketing agency costs and risks associated with the firm floating this debt.